Single Point Cutting Tool: Definition, Geometry, Nomenclature, And Angle

 Flank

-The surface adjacent to the cutting edge is called flank.
+The surface adjacent to the cutting edge is called a flank.

 Face

-The face is the area along which the metal chips slides out after cutting operation.
+The face is the area along which the metal chips slide out after the cutting operation.

 Heel

-This area is the intersection between flank and the base of the tool
+This area is the intersection between the flank and the base of the tool

 Nose

-This is the area where the side cutting edge and the end cutting edge meets.
+This is the area where the side cutting edge and the end cutting edge meet.

 Cutting edge

-This is the area that actually cuts the metal.
-Cutting edge consists of side cutting edge, end cutting edge and the nose.
+This is the area that cuts the metal.
+The cutting edge consists of the side cutting edge, the end cutting edge, and the nose.

 Here are the different angles that are available in a cutting tool geometry